gampu/Awesome-Programming-Languages/README.md

 ## Awesome-Programming-Languages
 > A one stop repository for links to source code of programming languages(i.e compilers/interpreters) maintained on Github or Gitlab.

+The list is lexicographically sorted by language name.
+If you want to add an entry, pull requests are welcome.
 ## C
 - [GCC on GNU](https://gcc.gnu.org/git/?p=gcc.git;a=tree)
 - [GCC on Github(Mirror)](https://github.com/gcc-mirror/gcc)